-Take and record your body temperature every day.

-You should be prepared to report your daily temperature and report all symptoms, whether you think they are relevant to COVID-19 or not, to the assigned public health officer.
+Take and record your body temperature twice a day.
+Use the attached chart to record your temperature and symptoms.
+You should be prepared to report your daily temperatures and report all symptoms, whether you think they are relevant to COVID-19 or not, to the assigned public health officer.